kkatayama/deckdealer/README.md

 2. [**`/deleteTable`**](#2-deleteTable) - Delete an existing `table`

 **4 Core Functions:**
-These functions represent the main endpoints of the framework and will handle the majority of all requests.
 1. [**`/add`**](#1-add)       - Add a *single* entry to a `table`
 2. [**`/get`**](#2-get)       - Fetch a *single* entry or *multiple* entries from a `table`
 3. [**`/edit`**](#3-edit)     - Edit a *single* entry or *multiple* entries in a `table`